Danny Rolling: Charges and trial

 In November 1991, Rolling was charged with five counts of murder.
 He was brought to trial nearly four years after the murders.
 He claimed his motive was to become a "superstar" similar to Ted Bundy.
-In 1994, before his trial could get underway, Rolling unexpectedly pleaded guilty to all charges.
+In 1994, before his trial could get underway, Rolling unexpectedly pled guilty to all charges.
 Subsequently, State Attorney Rod Smith presented the penalty phase of the prosecution.
 During his trial, Court TV conducted an interview with Rolling's mother from her home, during which his father could be heard shouting off-camera.

+While in custody, Rolling had confessed to convicted murderer and former death row inmate Robert Fieldmore Lewis, whom he'd befriended.
+Lewis himself was notorious for escaping from death row in 1978, the only Florida death row inmate to do so.
+In exchange for his testimony against Rolling, Lewis was transferred to a prison in Minnesota.

 On April 20, 1994, Rolling was sentenced to death.
 Rolling was diagnosed with antisocial personality disorder, borderline personality disorder, and paraphilia.

 Execution

 Shortly before he was executed in Florida for the series of killings in Gainesville, Rolling claimed responsibility for the Shreveport murders, handing his spiritual adviser Reverend Mike Hudspeth and Florida police a handwritten confession and apology.
 Rolling had a last meal of lobster tail.
 He sang a gospel hymn, but made no statement immediately before his execution, which was witnessed by many of his victims' relatives.

 Rolling was executed by lethal injection at Florida State Prison on October 25, 2006, after the U.S. Supreme Court rejected a last-ditch appeal.
-He was pronounced dead at 6:13 p.m EDT.
+He was pronounced dead at 6:13 pm EDT.